-This led me to look around the old blogosphere to see what other scrumptious meals are out there for us to adapt to camping.
+This led me to look around the old blogosphere to see what other scrumptious camping meals and treats are out there.
 Here are 6 stand outs.
 Some are a little out of the ordinary but others are variations on classics.
 All of them sound extremely tempting.

-Another breakfast favorite is this baked breakfast in a pan from Merry with Children.
+Another breakfast favorite is this baked breakfast in a pan from Merry About Town.
 I omit the peppers but you can swap them out for another vegetable or add more mushrooms.
 I also dice potatoes myself rather than use a sack of hash browns mostly because I never remember to buy them but always have potatoes while camping.

 Now anything wrapped in bacon is a winner (says the woman who cooks bacon into her pancakes…) but this dish from Dinner With Julie is extra special nummy.
 You can use store bought or home made peroghies but to save time, boil them at home and store them in a plastic bag or container until you’re ready to wrap them luscious bacon and grill them to perfection.